Click here to learn more.

 Bee stings, spider bites, and other related injuries are common in dogs.
 Check around your home (inside and out) for beehives, wasp nests, and other hazards your family and pets may encounter.
 Don’t forget to also check garages and storage sheds.

-Fleas, ticks, and intestinal parasites (like roundworms and hookworms) are year-round hazards for your dog.
+hookworms) are year-round hazards for your dog.
 However, increased exposure to the outdoors and certain parasite life stages during the warmer months makes these predators more of a concern during the summer.
 Be sure to keep your dog up-to-date on fecal parasite testing, and make sure you continue flea, tick, and parasite prevention during the summer months.
 If your dog receives heartworm preventive medication, continue this during the summer (heartworm disease is carried by mosquitoes, which are mostly active from the spring through the fall).
-Ask your veterinarian about the best ways to protect your dog from fleas, ticks, heartworms, and intestinal parasites.
+Ask your veterinarian about the best ways to protect your dog from fleas, ticks, heartworms, and

 Your dog may encounter toxic houseplants (such as elephant ear and dieffenbachia) at any time of the year, but plants that flower in warm weather, like daisies, dahlias, and chrysanthemums, are also toxic and create additional hazards for dogs that spend time outside.
 Information about poisonous houseplants and outdoor plants and flowers is available at the ASPCA Animal Poison Control Center.